arendst/Tasmota/tasmota/berry/lorawan/decoders.AI/DEVELOPER-PROMPT.md

         var value = payload[i] / 2.0
         data['humidity'] = value
         i += 1

+    # prefer a channel_id gruoping style based on the logic
+    # but if you consider better to do in diffente way, insert a short comment in the code to explain why
+    elif channel_id == 0x0F
+        if channel_type == 0x77
+            ...
+        elif channel_type == 0x78
+            ...
+        elif channel_type == 0x79

     # Continue for ALL channels in PDF
     else
         # Log unknown but don't skip